there's a light in the attic

 Lois Weber

-A silent film by one of the most influential female directors of early American cinema, known for tackling bold social issues in her work.
-The film was groundbreaking not only for its subject matter--almost scandalous at the time--but also for its narrative sophistication and moral complexity, cementing Weber’s reputation as a pioneering voice in socially conscious filmmaking.
-The film's themes remain relevant today as reproductive rights are debated and legislated.
+This film was groundbreaking not only for its subject matter--almost scandalous at the time--but also for its narrative sophistication and moral complexity.
+It tells the story of a lawyer, trying an abortionist in court after a botched abortion took the life of a young mother.
+These themes remain relevant today as reproductive rights are debated and legislated.

 Original B&W Full Film